 You more than likely did a grand exit when leaving your reception, so an Irish goodbye will do just fine for the after-party.
 For those unfamiliar with this practice, that's when you simply leave without saying goodbye to anyone.
 Believe us when we say no one will be mad at you for exiting quietly.
 At this point in the evening, many people will not remember the goodbye you give them anyway.

-Traditionally, five hours is a standard amount of time for a reception.
+When it comes to the overall scope of weddings, the wedding reception is what most people tend to think of as the main event.
+We at Zola believe the most important part of your wedding day is the ceremony.
+Still, there’s certainly no arguing that the reception is a critical component of your big day.
 Many couples add an additional hour on the front end of the reception for the purpose of a cocktail hour, but this extra hour is not considered part of the reception as a whole.
 There are many fun wedding cocktail hour ideas, but it shouldn’t be the main event on your big day.

 Should you feel like allowing the party to continue past the originally agreed upon end time, there may be an option to purchase an extra hour on the day-of.
 This option is usually only available when a venue doesn't have a hard curfew and if the option to invoke the choice has been agreed upon ahead of time.